Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Announcing that “we will have a new ballistic missile test in the near future that will be a thorn in the eyes of our enemies,” Iranian President Hassan Rouhani unveiled a new missile, known as the Fateh 313, during a press conference for Iran’s Defense Industry Day on August 22, 2015.
 The missile has a range of 310 miles and is one of the most accurate missiles in the Iranian arsenal.
 During the press conference, Rouhani proudly proclaimed, “We will buy, sell and develop any weapons we need and we will not ask for permission or abide by any resolution for that.
 We can negotiate with other countries only when we are powerful.
 If a country does not have power and independence, it cannot seek real peace” (Reuters, August 22, 2015).

 On August 13, 2015, Iranian Brigadier General Ahmad Pourdastan announced that during the coming months, Iran was going to be staging six “war-game” drills featuring domestically produced missiles.
-Iranian Defense Minister Hossein Dehghan stated during the following week that Iranian scientists were “producing all ballistic missile ranges,” for the Iranian aerospace industry.
-He went on to assert that Iran is, “considering the design, research, and production of [missiles] that are highly destructive, highly accurate, radar evasive, and tactical” (Free Beacon, August 11, 2015).
+Iranian Defense Minister Hossein Dehghan stated during the following week that Iranian scientists were “producing all ballistic missile ranges” for the Iranian aerospace industry.
+He went on to assert that Iran is “considering the design, research, and production of [missiles] that are highly destructive, highly accurate, radar evasive, and tactical” (Free Beacon, August 11, 2015).

-In violation of a United Nations ban on the testing of missiles that could possibly deliver a nuclear warhead, Iran tested a new missile known as the Emad in early October 2015.
+In violation of a United Nations ban on the testing of missiles that could deliver a nuclear warhead, Iran tested a new missile known as the Emad in early October 2015.
 The Emad is a precision-guided long-range missile and is the first guided weapon in Iran’s arsenal capable of striking Israel.
 It is estimated that the missile has a range of over 1,000 miles and an accuracy range of 1,600 feet.
 Israeli Military professional Uzi Rubin stated cautiously, “The Emad represents a major leap in terms of accuracy.
 It has an advanced guidance and control system in its nose cone.”
 (Reuters, October 11, 2015) The United States, France, Britain, and Germany asked the United Nations Security Council (UNSC) to investigate and take action regarding this missile test, which allegedly violated UN sanctions.
-The UNSC was told in a report that the Emad rocket could possibly deliver a nuclear warhead and that the test was a “serious violation” of UNSC resolutions against Iran.
+The UNSC was told in a report that the Emad rocket could deliver a nuclear warhead and that the test was a “serious violation” of UNSC resolutions against Iran.

 Iran test-fired two Qadr H missiles with the phrase “Israel must be wiped out,” emblazoned on the sides on March 8, 2016.
 The missile test coincided with U.S. Vice President Joe Biden’s visit to Israel to discuss upcoming aid packages.
-The head of Iran’s Revolutionary Guard’s aerospace division, Amir Ali Hajizadeh, made it clear that the missile test was intended to intimidate Israel, stating “The 2,000-kilometer (1,240-mile) range of our missiles is to confront the Zionist regime.
+The head of Iran’s Revolutionary Guard’s aerospace division, Amir Ali Hajizadeh, made it clear that the missile test was intended to intimidate Israel, stating, “The 2,000-kilometer (1,240-mile) range of our missiles is to confront the Zionist regime.
 Israel is surrounded by Islamic countries and it will not last long in a war.
 It will collapse even before being hit by these missiles” (Time Magazine, March 8, 2016).

-Iranian officials announced that they had tested a significantly more accurate ballistic missile with a 2,000-kilometer range on May 9, 2016.
+Iranian officials announced they had tested a significantly more accurate ballistic missile with a 2,000-kilometer range on May 9, 2016.
 The missile tested in early May can be remote-guided to an accuracy of within 8 meters of its target, according to Deputy Chief of Staff of the Iranian Armed Forces Brigadier General Ali Abdollahi.

 Iran test-fired a North Korean BM-25 Musudan ballistic missile on July 11, 2016, which exploded shortly after launch.